stratus-ss/OpenShiftInfra_Docs/rendered/OCP_docs.md

 *For more information on Argo ApplicationSets, see the [official documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/).*

 # Day 2 Components

+Day 2 components, for the purposes of this guide, are defined as any component that is required to be in place before the cluster can handle workload.
+A Day 1 component by contrast, is any component that directly impacts the base platform (such as SSO, machine sizes, Role Based Authentication and so on).

+In this case Day 2 components enable customization of the cluster, allow traffic to flow to applications, providing a variety of storage classes for applications to consume as well as tools to backup workloads and their data.

 ## Leveraging cert-manager in OpenShift Clusters via Helm Chart